 - Publish a request for information about the missing person’s whereabouts in a newspaper or periodical

 - Notify law enforcement agencies or other public agencies about the missing person’s disappearance

 - Hire an investigator to search for the missing person

 The costs associated with taking any of the above actions are paid from the estate of the missing person.
 In many cases, however, there are insufficient assets in the estate to make these payments.
 In these instances, the petitioner must pay the expenses.

 During the probate administration process in California, it is not always the individual who is presumed dead that has gone missing.
 Sometimes, it is one of the beneficiaries.
-Our article The Search for a Missing Beneficiary of a California Probated Estate describes the process for handling this type of probate matter.
 To learn more about how you can try to find a missing person in probate and other probate administration procedures, contact an experienced Riverside probate lawyer today.
 Call the Grossman Law Firm at (888) 443-6590 for a free consultation.
 Or fill out our quick and easy contact form today.
 It would be our pleasure to further assist you.